jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 This will be kind of a complicated way of separating the X & y components.
 We are not just setting the target to a column, and the X features to everything else.
 The dataframe itself is very basic.
 This time we're building a custom **function** that will use a for-loop to iterate through the BTC data, and append the *column numbers* of X and y components to their own lists.

 We will define a function using the `window_data()` function.
-Pass in the following 4 arguments: *the raw DataFrame of BTC prices and sentiment scores*, *window of 10 days*, *the column number of the feature column*, and *the column of the Bitcoin closing price*.
+Pass in the following 4 arguments: *the raw DataFrame of BTC prices and sentiment scores*, *window of 10 days*, *the column number of the FNG sentiment score*, and *the column of the Bitcoin closing price*.

 We weill append the X predictive features to the empty list **X** and closing price y-targets to the list called **y**